martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Introduction
+## Why should you use configuration files?

-Research software is often based on a trial-error or trial-trial loops.
-You will often find yourself trying to rerun a code with different parameters to try different configuration of your experiment.
-So far what we have seen deals with the design of the code itself and how to make it cleaner, more readable and maintainable.
-BUT! what if you need to try something new by changing few parameters of your code?
-You will need to go and change the code itself!
-And it is very likely that you will do this a few times (or a lot!).
-Along the way, and unless you are able to track very well all your trials, you will probably loose track of some of them.
-In addition, modifying endlessly the code increase greatly the risk of introducing errors...
+Until now, what we have seen deals with the design of the code itself and how to make it cleaner, more readable and maintainable.
+Now we are going to see how to actually stop touching while still modifying it.
+Research is often based on a trial-error or trial-trial loops.
+You will often find yourself trying to rerun a code with different parameters to try different configuration.
+Hard coding this values can lead to inflexibility and error-prone results because it means that you will need to go change the code itself to change the configuration.
+In addition, and unless you are able to track very well all your trials, you will probably loose track of some of them.

-In order to avoid such problems we are going to see a couple of options that are easily available and implementable:

-- Configuration files
-- Command line interface
+Configuration files will allow you to adjust these parameters outside the code, improving reproducibility and making the code usable across different contexts.

+Benefits:

+- Easier Reproducibility: By simply changing configuration files, you can reproduce the same results or adjust parameters for new experiments.
+- Collaboration: Configuration files allow collaborators to use the same script but adjust settings for their own environment.
+- Minimizing Code Modifications: Parameters are externalized, making the core code cleaner and more maintainable.

 ## Configuration files